MatteoMucciconi/MatteoMucciconi.github.io/research.markdown

 </div>

 <div class="paper">
-  <h3 class="paper-title" onclick="toggleAbstract(this)">Large deviations for the q-deformed polynuclear growth</h3>
+  <h3 class="paper-title" onclick="toggleAbstract(this)">Large deviations for the $q$-deformed polynuclear growth</h3>
   <p class="paper-authors">S.Das, Y. Liao, M. Mucciconi</p>
   <p class="paper-journal">
     Annals of Probability (to appear)
     <a href="https://arxiv.org/abs/2307.01179" target="_blank">arXiv preprint</a>
   </p>
   <div class="paper-abstract">
-    <p>In this paper, we study large time large deviations for the height function 𝔥(x,t) of the q-deformed polynuclear growth introduced in ABW22 [arXiv:2108.06018].
-We show that the upper-tail deviations have speed t and derive an explicit formula for the rate function Φ+(μ).
-On the other hand, we show that the lower-tail deviations have speed t2 and express the corresponding rate function Φ−(μ) in terms of a variational problem.
+    <p>In this paper, we study large time large deviations for the height function $\mathfrak{h}(x,t)$ of the $q$-deformed polynuclear growth introduced in [ABW22] [arXiv:2108.06018].
+We show that the upper-tail deviations have speed $t$ and derive an explicit formula for the rate function $\Phi_+(\mu)$.
+On the other hand, we show that the lower-tail deviations have speed $t^2$ and express the corresponding rate function $\Phi_-(\mu)$ in terms of a variational problem.
 Our analysis relies on distributional identities between the height function 𝔥 and two important measures on the set of integer partitions: the Poissonized Plancherel measure and the cylindric Plancherel measure.
-Following a scheme developed in DT21 [arXiv:1910.09271], we analyze a Fredholm determinant representation for the q-Laplace transform of 𝔥(x,t), from which we extract exact Lyapunov exponents and through inversion the upper-tail rate function Φ+.
+Following a scheme developed in [DT21] [arXiv:1910.09271], we analyze a Fredholm determinant representation for the $q$-Laplace transform of $\mathfrak{h}(x,t)$, from which we extract exact Lyapunov exponents and through inversion the upper-tail rate function $\Phi_+$.
 The proof of the lower-tail large deviation principle is more subtle and requires several novel ideas which combine classical asymptotic results for the Plancherel measure and log-concavity properties of Schur polynomials.
 Techniques we develop to characterize the lower-tail are rather flexible and have the potential to generalize to other solvable growth models.</p>
   </div>
 </div>